Long Reef Headland Walk in Collaroy (Beautiful Coastal Views)

 The circuit walk on Long Reef Headland is an easy, family-friendly walking trail with only a few steps.
 The path is easy to follow and is well-signposted.

-The track notes below describe this walk starting from Anzac Avenue and going in a clockwise manner.
+In the track notes below, we describe this walk starting from Anzac Avenue and going in a clockwise manner, passing the following highlights:

 1. Fishermans Beach

-Once you’ve reached Anzac Avenue (either by car or bus), walk eastbound along the road towards the ocean.
+Once you’ve reached Anzac Avenue (either by car or bus), walk eastbound alongside the road towards the ocean.

 Fishermans Beach